Eating in the Amana Colonies

 Tourists still come to the Amanas to eat hearty food and to shop for treats: Old World sausages, handmade chocolates, imported German delicacies, fruit wines and craft beer.

-In Amana, the largest and most commercial village, foodies can sign up for three-hour guided walking tours called Guten Appetit!
-When I went on one in October, Blessman started by answering the question everyone asks.
+Amana is the largest and most commercial village.
+When I was there on a food tour one October, Blessman started by answering the question everyone asks.

 “For one thing, we’re not Amish,’’ she said.
 “We get that every day at the visitors center from people looking for caps and buggies.’’